FunkyFr3sh/petool/README.md

     SETCGLOB(0x004D2A80, WinMain);

-When you need to refer to existing symbols inside the executable, you can export global symbols from assembly source via the `SETCGLOB`.
+When you need to refer to existing symbols inside the executable, you can export global symbols from assembly source via the `SETCGLOB` macro.
 Symbols can be any named memory address: function, data, uninitialized variable.
 As long as you define them in sym.c, you can use them anywhere.

-Note: For applications built with watcom you'll need to define the functions with the `SETWATGLOB` macro instead and include watcall.asm from the macros folder.
+Note: For applications built with watcom you'll need to define the functions with the `SETWATGLOB` macro instead and also include watcall.asm from the macros folder.

     SETWATGLOB(<addr>, <name>, <arg_count>);